CiscoDevNet/webex-messaging-activity-report-sample/README.md

-# webex-teams-activity-report-sample
+# webex-messaging-activity-report-sample

 ## Overview

-Produces a HTML report detailing user-related activity in Webex Teams for a given date range.
+Produces a HTML report detailing user-related activity in Webex messaging for a given date range.

-The user can input a Webex Teams access token, start-, and end-dates.
+The user can input a Webex access token, start-, and end-dates.
 The application will download messages from all rooms where the user was active - based on sent messages, @mentions, @all mentions or direct messages - then compile an HTML report providing a readout of the rooms and their messages for the requested period.

 Features:

 * Message and user data can optionally be persisted (via SQLite)
-* Message formatting/CSS is similar to the Webex Teams web client
+* Message formatting/CSS is similar to the Webex web client
 * Configurable room/message selection criteria
 * Time zone aware

 Uses the following components/technologies:

-* [WebexTeamsSDK Python library](https://github.com/CiscoDevNet/webexteamssdk) for Teams data retrieval
+* [WebexTeamsSDK Python library](https://github.com/WebexCommunity/WebexPythonSDK) for messaging data retrieval.

 * [Jinja2](https://jinja.palletsprojects.com/en/2.10.x/) for HTML report templating